Ileha/WebServer/README.md

 }
 ```

-For adding mime handler necessary implement interface Host.MIME.IMIME.
-This interface inform program about mime type(for response), file extension and also consist code which handle data from file.
+Then we could set up a mime handle. this handler implements the  Host.MIME.IMIME interface. the mentioned interface should inform the main program about mime type(for response), file extension and also consist code which handles data from the file.
 *code example for mime handler*
 ```cs
 public class HttpMIME : IMIME {